 - Federal subsistence season dates

 - Harvest limits

 - Methods and means of harvest

 - Customary and traditional use determinations

-- For national parks and national monuments-individuals who live in a resident zone community of a National Park Service-managed park or national monument (see 36 CFR 13.430), and those who already hold a Section 13.440 subsistence use permit issued by the Superintendent (see 36 CFR 13.440), may apply for an individual customary and traditional use determination.
+- For national parks and national monuments-individuals who live in a resident zone community of a National Park Service-managed park or national monument (see 36 CFR 13.430), and those who already hold a Section 13.440 subsistence use permit issued by the Superintendent (see 36 CFR 13.440), may apply to the National Park Service on an open basis for an individual customary and traditional use determination.
+(For more information email akr_subsistence@nps.gov or reference the directory on p.
+96 of this book).